 Alumni Chapter Replenishment Grants

 Alumni Chapter Replenishment Grants is the scholarship program for BYU Alumni chapters.
-These grants are awarded to BYU students with the understanding that students accept a moral obligation to repay or replenish what they have been given.
+These grants are awarded to BYU students with the understanding that students accept a moral obligation to replenish what they have been given.

 Chapters Raise Award Funds